openvinotoolkit/openvino/docs/ops/detection/ExperimentalDetectronDetectionOutput_6.md

 **Short description**: An operation *ExperimentalDetectronDetectionOutput* performs non-maximum suppression to generate the detection output using information on location and score predictions.

-**Detailed description**: Apply threshold on detection probabilities and apply NMS class-wise.
-Leave only max_detections_per_image_ detections.
+**Detailed description**: Applies threshold on detection probabilities and apply NMS class-wise.
+Leaves only max_detections_per_image_ detections.

 The layer has 4 inputs: tensor with input ROIs, with input deltas, with input scores and with input data.